 Not seeing a Discord username?
 Ask the patrons to log in and check that they’ve connected to Discord in the of their settings.

 Feel free to share we’ve made for patrons to troubleshoot Discord access.

 Check the patron's tier level

-If a patron has messaged you and you can see that they have Discord connected, it’s possible that a patron increased their membership dollar amount without selecting a tier of yours that has a Discord role tied to it.
+If a patron has messaged you and you can see that they have Discord connected, it’s possible that a patron increased their membership payment amount without selecting a tier of yours that has a Discord role tied to it.

 Search for the patron in your – you can see which tier they selected in the information card in the upper right.
 If the patron has a status of “No reward” or is in a tier that doesn’t have a Discord role associated with it, you’ll want to send them a message and ask them to join the tier that unlocks the Discord role.

 Once they select the correct tier, they’ll automatically be added to the server with the appropriate role, and can log in to Discord to see.